PraveenSubramani88/DS_Learning_Repo/MLFlow_Questions.md

 ---

 # ✅ 1 — What is MLflow Tracking used for?
+MLflow Tracking is used to record your ML experiments, so you can compare runs, see what worked, and reproduce results later.
 Short example: create an experiment, start a run, and log a metric.

 ```python